Critical Expression Injection Vulnerability in n8n (CVE-2025-68613)

 - Disclosure Date: December 19, 2025

-Inadequate Input Validation
+Inadequate Input Sanitization

 Missing Context Isolation

-- Escape the intended evaluation sandbox
+- Escape the intended evaluation sandbox.

 - Access Node.js core modules (e.g.,

-Attack Vector
+Attack Flow

-Proof-of-Concept (PoC) Payload
+Proof-of-Concept (PoC) Example

 The following payload demonstrates how an attacker could execute system commands (e.g., id to retrieve user information):